A message from our CEO

 Older Adults

-Nearly 1,900 people receive high-quality mental healthcare from our culturally sensitive professionals every year, helping individuals and families in our communities navigate the challenges life can present.
+Nearly 8,000 people receive mental health and wellness supports ranging from “light touches” to psychiatric services from our culturally sensitive professionals every year, helping individuals and families in our communities navigate the challenges life can present.

 We strategically engage our representatives on issues including access to safe housing, healthcare, and quality education.
 Through advocacy, we aim to secure access to resources for thousands of our neighbors, and support policies that empower New Yorkers to achieve healthy, stable, and remarkable lives.